Bev Facey Community High

 Reflection

-1. How does this robot arm resemble industrial automation systems?
+1. How does this robot arm resemble industrial automation systems or commercially available products?

 2. What skills here apply to CNC machines or drones?